FROM THE ST. CLAIR REGION CONSERVATION AUTHORITY:

-Residents are reminded to avoid shorelines, watercourses and flooded areas due to dangerous conditions, slippery banks and cold, swift moving water.
+Residents in all communities are reminded to avoid shorelines, watercourses and flooded areas due to dangerous conditions, slippery banks and cold, swift moving water.
 Children and pets should be kept away from the water.

 The Conservation Authority continues to monitor watershed conditions and will issue advisories to municipalities and media should flood issues arise.